bitnulleins/scrollEvent.js/README.md

 </p>

 # What is scrollEvent.js?
-Simple and fast event listener for enter viewport in pure Java-Script.
-The features are:
+> Simple and fast event listener for enter viewport in pure Java-Script.

+Key-features are:
 * Event focused from viewport
 * Works *without any* dependencies
 * Fast und small size